Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Create a new resource `Disk encryption sets` - Link this to the key vault and then link this to the disk encryption
                 - Select the resource, give name, select customer managed key under encryption type, choose the key from key vault
                 - This link with automatically create an access application in the key vault - you can visit the `key vault resource || access policies` to confirm
+                - Example of server side encryption is bitlocker
             - **Assigining the disk encryption set to the VM disk**
                 - Visit the VM resource || Disks || encryption under settings
-                    - Under encryption type select `customer managed key` and then select the encryption set you created above
+                    - Under encryption type select `customer managed key` and then select the encryption set you created above and then go to the VM resource and restart it
+                    - You can apply disk encryption to both managed and non-managed disks - the non-managed ones are the ones with storage account